-The Joint Chief Finance Officer will:
+The-PFCC/Fire Chief Finance Officer will:

-- Review the policy statement and annual strategy statement and present to the Commissioner. - Review periodic treasury management reports and present to the Commissioner. - Review the annual treasury management report and present to the Commissioner. - Review compliance with relevant treasury Codes of Practice. - Ensure that there is a written statement of responsibilities covering the complete treasury management function. - Delegate the operation of the treasury management function to the Deputy Chief Finance Officer. - Ensure the adequacy of internal audit, and liaising with external audit. - Approve any long or short term borrowings.
+- Review the policy statement and annual strategy statement and present to the Commissioner. - Review periodic treasury management reports and present to the Commissioner. - Review the annual treasury management report and present to the Commissioner. - Review compliance with relevant treasury Codes of Practice. - Ensure that there is a written statement of responsibilities covering the complete treasury management function. - Delegate the operation of the treasury management function to the Constabulary Chief Finance Officer. - Ensure the adequacy of internal audit, and liaising with external audit. - Approve any long or short term borrowings.

-The Deputy Chief Finance Officer will:
+The Constabulary Chief Finance Officer will:

-- Ensure arrangements are in place for the preparation of periodic treasury management policy statements and an annual strategy statement. - Hold the Principal Financial Services Officer (Capital & Technical) to account for the day to day management of the treasury function. - Review the periodic reports on treasury management activities. - Review the annual report on treasury management as soon as possible after the end of a financial year. - Review compliance with relevant treasury codes of practice. - Ensure that all staff who deal in treasury matters understand and have access to the Non Investments Product Code and the CIPFA Code of Practice. - Ensure the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function. - Oversee and approve investments made for periods greater than three months. - Review the performance of the treasury function at least twice each financial year. - Ensure adequate separation of duties. - Institute a range of performance measures for treasury management. - Recommend the appointment of external service providers. - Prepare an annual report on Treasury Management as soon as possible after the end of a financial year. - Ensure compliance with relevant Treasury Codes of Practice - Document and maintain 'Treasury Management Practices' as set out in the Code of Practice - Review alternative methods of investment - Provide advice to the Joint Chief Finance Officer in respect of any borrowings
+- Ensure arrangements are in place for the preparation of periodic treasury management policy statements and an annual strategy statement. - Hold the Financial Services Manager (Financial Accounting) to account for the day to day management of the treasury function. - Review the periodic reports on treasury management activities. - Review the annual report on treasury management as soon as possible after the end of a financial year. - Review compliance with relevant treasury codes of practice. - Ensure that all staff who deal in treasury matters understand and have access to the Non Investments Product Code and the CIPFA Code of Practice. - Ensure the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function. - Oversee and approve investments made for periods greater than three months. - Review the performance of the treasury function at least twice each financial year. - Ensure adequate separation of duties. - Institute a range of performance measures for treasury management. - Recommend the appointment of external service providers. - Prepare an annual report on Treasury Management as soon as possible after the end of a financial year.
+Corporate Support / Financial Services / SW

+- Ensure compliance with relevant Treasury Codes of Practice. - Document and maintain 'Treasury Management Practices' as set out in the Code of Practice. - Review alternative methods of investment. - Provide advice to the PFCC/Fire Chief Finance Officer in respect of any borrowings.

-The Principal Financial Services Officer (Capital & Technical) will:
+The Financial Services Manager (financial Accounting) will:

-- Have overall responsibility for the daily treasury management activities - Prepare periodic reports on treasury management activities - Review treasury systems documentation - Prepare and keep up to date cash flow projections for a 12 month rolling period - Liaise with the Deputy Chief Finance Officer for any investment over three months - Deal with counterparties and make a record of such - Comply with the Non Investments Product Code and the CIPFA Code of Treasury Management - Ensure credit worthiness and maintain lending list - Ensure the training of those listed for absence cover is kept up to date. - Monitor performance of brokers and ensure a spread of brokers are used - Supply the Deputy Chief Finance Officer with a weekly report on treasury activities for authorisation and supply an electronic copy to the Joint Chief Finance Officer and the Director of Corporate Support.
+- Have overall responsibility for the daily treasury management activities. - Prepare periodic reports on treasury management activities. - Review treasury systems documentation. - Prepare and keep up to date cash flow projections for a 12 month rolling period. - Liaise with the Constabulary Chief Finance Officer for any investment over three months. - Deal with counterparties and make a record of such. - Comply with the Non Investments Product Code and the CIPFA Code of Treasury Management. - Ensure creditworthiness and maintain lending list. - Ensure the training of those listed for absence cover is kept up to date. - Monitor performance of brokers and ensure a spread of brokers are used. - Supply the Constabulary Chief Finance Officer with a weekly report on treasury activities for authorisation and supply an electronic copy to the PFCC/Fire Chief Finance Officer and the Director of Corporate Support.